Frequently Asked Questions

 After you declare a major, your advising will continue with a faculty member or professional advisor in that major.
 You can use this app on One.IU to find out who your advisor is.
 If you know who your advisor is, please contact him or her directly by e-mail.

 How do I declare a major or change my major?

 First talk to your advisor about your plans.
 Make sure you are well informed about the requirements for your intended major.
 If possible, talk to a faculty member in the field you intend to major in.
 Then go to the student service office of the unit where your current major is housed and fill out the appropriate form.
-If you are currently undecided and want to declare a major Paul Foltz in the Advising Center Office on the 3rd floor of Wiekamp Hall (DW3300B) will help you to fill out the form after you have spoken with your academic advisor.
+If you are currently undecided and want to declare a major in the College of Liberal Arts & Sciences you can fill out this form, or you can contact Paul Foltz in the Advising Center Office on the 3rd floor of Wiekamp Hall (DW3300B).

 Where do I find a list of classes that

 What is the process for grade replacement?
 Where do I get the form?

 Here is the link to the College of Liberal Arts and Sciences Student Policies, including the